mahiki/PrefectInterfaces.jl/julia-demo/Julia-demo.md

 creds.aws_secret_access_key.secret
 "GUUxx87987xxPXH"
 ```
+The secret is obfuscated, to prevent it being visible in logs.

 There are other `AbstractPrefectBlock` types, see list below.
 These facilitate interactions with Blocks in your Prefect instance, they are primary organizing abstractions in the Prefect world.